Northland

 From the Treaty Grounds proceed on Tau Henare Drive past the golf course.
 The drive becomes the gravelled Haruru Falls Rd.
 Go west along this and turn right into Te Puke Rd.
 There is a track off here soon after the junction to the top of Mt Bledisloe (105m), which gives a good view of the area.

-At the junction with Skyline Rd up Te Puke Rd a few metres is an inconspicuous marker of where the idea of the Te Araroa Trail first took off.
-There is a small plaque on a circle of boulders and a cairn now becoming enveloped by bushes made from local volcanic rock by Kerikeri sculptor Chris Booth.
+At the junction with Skyline Rd up Te Puke Rd a few metres is an inconspicuous plaque on a circle of boulders and a cairn now becoming enveloped by bushes that was made from local volcanic rock by Kerikeri sculptor Chris Booth.
 They mark the 7 February 1995 opening by the then prime minister Jim Bolger of the Kerikeri–Waitangi route, the very first Te Araroa track!
 There was a brochure produced for the track, which included a sketch of the proposed route for the whole North Island (and which has pretty much been realised as envisaged, except for a bit that detoured to the Waitakere Ranges near Auckland).

 Waitangi Forest Track: 14.5 km, 3 hrs